kainam-jg/monza_cube_designer/README.md

 - Only XML files are accepted for upload
 - The file must have a `.xml` extension
 - The server validates both content-type and file extension
 - If `config.json` is not found, the server uses `./Monza.xml` as the default path
+- Server logs are stored in `logs/server.log`
+- PID files are used to track running server processes